rkalescky/documentation/applications/matlab.rst

 preference.
 The types of compute resources outlined above.
 Here, each partition delineates a specific type of compute resource and the expected duration of the calculation.
 Each of the following methods require SSH access.
-Examples can be found at ``/hpc/examples/matlab`` on ManeFrame II.
+Examples can be found at ``/hpc/examples/matlab`` on M2.

 Submitting a MATLAB Job to a Queue Using Wrap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~